bojanderson/PracticeGit/index.md

 - Chris Sparkman - gits it on his first try
 - Heather Burgess - loves Facebook Marketplace
 - Stu Perlman - has given up on the Giants
+- Chris Wallace - has kids barging in